 It should also be noted that the creation of a joint Russian-Belarusian narrative is not only proof of the enforced conciliatory nature of Minsk-Moscow relations in the sphere of communication, but it is also a pragmatic acceptance of reality by Lukashenka.
 The propaganda of the Belarusian regime definitely cannot stand the competition with the Russian propaganda.
 It is slower, less sophisticated and has significantly fewer financial resources at its disposal.
 According to Igor Yakovenko, leader of the Mediaphrenia group [orig: Медиафрения], Russian propagandists are "information invaders", who dictate the conditions in the Russian-Belarusian media space, and the disproportion in the number of resources allocated to propaganda is obviously translated into the quality and number of channels of communication.
 The expenditure on Belarusian media is twenty times smaller than on Russian media.
 However, in a crisis, Russia did not fail.
-On August 18, 2020, the Kremlin sent its propaganda and disinformation operation.
-This brotherly help came when some
+On August 18, 2020, the Kremlin sent its propaganda specialists to help Lukashenka regain control of the Belarusian infosphere and conduct a propaganda and disinformation operation.
+This brotherly help came when some Belarusian journalists and media technicians announced a strike.
+Lukashenka publicly thanked for this gesture of support, appreciating the brotherly assistance.